-Adobe Lightroom is my post-processing tool of choice for my photo workflow.
+Adobe Lightroom is my photo management and post-processing tool of choice.
 VSCO Keys lets me easily copy and paste develop settings between photos as well as enable other keyboard shortcuts that make Lightroom faster for me.
 Unfortunately, VSCO Keys has not been actively maintained in years—though it is open source now—and tends to break between OS versions.
 The Windows version seems to have fewer issues than the macOS version which requires some installation hurdles with Catalina.

 I don't get too crazy with add-on filter presets or plugins, I often just tinker manually.
 I go into detail about my editing flow in my Lightroom PC article.
 While I used to process bracketed photos to generate HDR images with Aurora HDR, I now prefer more realistic and natural HDR edits.
 As such, I think the basic HDR merging functionality inside Lightroom does the job just fine.

 After I'm done editing my photos and have exported the ones I wanted to use, I move the RAWs to my Synology NAS, which is also backed up to the cloud.
 Read more about this setup in detail in Storage for Photographers (Part 2).

 When it comes to day-to-day productivity and task management I rely on a few things.
 For email, I primarily use the paid Google Suite with GMail for a few domains.
 I use the Mimestream email client to access some of them.
 For other email addresses on domains I use left often, I pay for Fastmail.
 I have been using it for many years and while it’s not as polished as GMail, they always actively improve it and provide a number of security options.